-In accordance with the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States; and OMB Bulletin No. 21-04, Audit Requirements for Federal Financial Statements, we have audited the House's financial statements.
-The House's financial statements comprise the balance sheets as of September 30, 2020, and 2019; the related statements of net cost, consolidated changes in net position, and combined budgetary resources for the fiscal years then ended; and the related notes to the financial statements (collectively the financial statements).
+In accordance with the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States; and Office of Management and Budget (OMB) Bulletin No. 21-04, Audit Requirements for Federal Financial Statements (OMB Bulletin 21-04), we have audited the House's financial statements.
+The House's financial statements comprise the balance sheets as of September 30, 2021, and 2020; the related statements of net cost, consolidated changes in net position, and combined budgetary resources for the fiscal years then ended; and the related notes to the financial statements (collectively the financial statements).

-WILLIAMS, ADLEY & COMPANY-DC, LLP Certified Public Accountants / Management Consultants 1030 15th Street, NW, Suite 350 West • Washington, DC 20005 • (202) 371-1397 • Fax: (202) 371-9161 www.williamsadley.com
+WILLIAMS, ADLEY & COMPANY-DC, LLP

+Certified Public Accountants / Management Consultants 1030 15th Street, NW, Suite 350 West • Washington, DC 20005 • (202) 371-1397 • Fax: (202) 371-9161 www.williamsadley.com

-1A material weakness is a deficiency, or combination of deficiencies, in internal control over financial reporting, such that there is a reasonable possibility that a material misstatement of the entity's financial statements will not be prevented, or detected and corrected, on a timely basis.
+A material weakness is a deficiency, or combination of deficiencies, in internal control over financial reporting, such that there is a reasonable possibility that a material misstatement of the entity's financial statements will not be prevented, or detected and corrected, on a timely basis.
 A deficiency in internal control exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct, misstatements on a timely basis.